 The partitions of Rzeczpospolita between 1772 and 1795 and the fall of the Polish-Litvan (Litva - authentic name of historical Lithuania) Commonwealth resulted in the territory of Rzeczpospolita becoming part of Austria, Prussia and Russia.
 Each of those countries had their own specific structure and laws concerning nobility and its heraldry which, eventually, seriously affected the status of the Polish-Litvan nobility as a whole.
 In theory, the invading Emperors of Austria and Russia, as well as the King of Prussia recognised and legalised all Polish coats of arms and treated their bearers as equal to the Austrian or German Ritter von (a hereditary Knight).
-However, at the same time, they tried to win over the more influential families by the conferring of titles, and through a process of registration, (taking away of privileges) of the landless and the poor nobility.
+However, at the same time, they tried to win over the more influential families by the conferring of titles, and through a process of legitimation, (taking away of privileges) of the landless and the poor nobility.
 According to the laws of nobility upheld in Russia, Prussia and Austria these groups of the Polish-Litvan nobility could not claim to be included in their ranks.
 Even though the partitioners created a new type of nobility, members of which came mostly from the ranks of public servants, first class officers and industrialists, (people who did not belong to the noble class in Rzeczpospolita in the first place), overall the numbers of nobility plummeted down.
 As a result, thousands of ancient (from German - Uradel) but impoverished knightly families had totally lost their noble status.
-In all, only about twenty percent of the pre-1795 Polish-Litvan nobility succeeded in registering.
+In all, only about twenty percent of the pre-1795 Polish-Litvan nobility succeeded in legitimating.
 This proved to be the final blow given to the genealogy and heraldry of the Polish-Litvan nobility, from which it will probably never recover.
+Read more...

 1. untitled nobility by imperial letters - families unable to prove their noble pedigree dating more than a hundred years back;